TTFerreira/ivd-assets/readme.md

 Work In Progress

+* Slack Integration for notifications of new Tickets and Asset Movements
 * Reports (Currently DataTables can be filtered and exported as .csv, .xslx or copied)
 * More functionality for Tickets (Attachments, Reports)